 You might not be able to reuse or re-purpose everything that comes into your house, but if you start looking at items with a mind to making them multi-use instead of disposable, it can make a difference.
 You’ll save money by not buying storage container and you’ll contribute less garbage to the landfills – it’s a win-win!

 Composting Reduces Waste AND Improves Your Soil.

 Do you have house plants or a garden?
 Then you can use compost.
 Even if you don’t grow anything, consider starting a small compost bed.
 You can sell or donate compost, believe it or not.
-Lots of gardeners need more compost than their own beds can generate and they’ll happily buy yours.
-Or you can see if your local community garden will take it as a donation.
+Lots of gardeners need more compost than their own efforts can generate and they’ll happily buy yours.
+Or see if your local community garden will take it as a donation.

-If you garden composting food and other biodegradable waste saves you money by reducing the amount of compost you need to buy, too.
+If you garden composting food and other biodegradable waste saves you money by reducing the amount of compost and soil amendments you need to buy, too.

 Grow Food or Herbs.

 Growing vegetables or even a few herbs reduces waste in two ways.
 First, you’re picking plants at home instead of driving to the store to buy plants that have been transported by truck, train or plane.
 Second, cutting your own herbs or vegetables means no single-use plastic packaging.

 If you have the space and inclination to garden, you can feed yourself delicious, fresh food and shorten your food supply chain.
 Consider, too, if you can store some of your harvest for later.
 Freezing or canning tomatoes or fruit in summer means you’ll buy less in the winter, again reducing your carbon footprint and your packaging use AND stretching your grocery budget.

 Pickling cucumbers or jalapenos means you can reuse canning jars instead of buying those items in single-use jars.
 Putting up food you grow yourself or purchase locally in season can save you grocery money in the winter, in addition to reducing trips to the store.
 And it’s so much tastier!